dual-grp/WAFL/README.md

 Authors:

 # Software requirements:
-- numpy, scipy, torch, Pillow, matplotlib, tqdm, pandas, h5py, comet_ml
+- numpy, scipy, torch, Pillow, matplotlib, tqdm, pandas, h5py, comet_ml, scikit-learn==0.20.3
 - To download the dependencies: **pip3 install -r requirements.txt**
 - The code can be run on any pc, doesn't require GPU.